Hitachi Newton Aycliffe: Opening and activities

 In late 2019, it was announced that Avanti West Coast had ordered 23 A-train units to replace the 20 strong fleet of Class 221 Super Voyagers.
 Nominally worth over £350 million, the order is for 13 five-car bi-mode units, and 10 seven-car electric trains, later named Classes 805 and 807 respectively.

 By 2020, the plant reportedly employed around 700 people, and was engaged in assembling/building Classes 803, 805, 807 and 810.
 These train orders were to see the factory in business until 2023, when the final unit was due to be delivered.

 In December 2021, it was announced that a joint venture between Hitachi and Alstom had won the contract to build 54 trains for the High Speed 2 programme.
 The rolling stock would be constructed at Newton Aycliffe and Alstom plants in Crewe and Derby.
 However, questions over the future of this order have been raised.

 During December 2023, Hitachi opted to write down the value of the Newton Aycliffe plant by £64.8m, raising concerns over its future, as well as that of the wider British rail manufacturing sector.
 The company publicly emphasized that this decision did not directly threaten the future of the plant and that its production capability remained available for further rolling stock orders if they are placed.
 In April 2024, a company spokesperson remarked that closure would be inevitable if new orders were not forthcoming to keep the site active; it was also reported that redundancies at the facilities could possibly commence as soon as that June.

 In December 2024, Hitachi Rail stated in a press release that it had entered into a contract with FirstGroup and Angel Trains to lease 14 new five-car electric, battery-electric or bi-mode trains for First Rail's open-access operations, which will be manufactured at Newton Aycliffe, with their delivery expected to commence in late 2027.
 These trains will be used on a newly announced London-Carmarthen route, and to increase the number of carriages on the existing Lumo and Hull Trains services.
 The agreement includes an option to add 13 more trains to the order if more of First Rail's recently submitted open-access applications are successful.

 Site

 The factory covers over 31.5 acres of land with a building footprint of 475,000 sq ft (44,000 m^{2}).
 It can assemble a maximum of 35 vehicles a month.
 The site is situated close to where George Stephenson assembled Locomotion No. 1, the first locomotive to carry passengers on a public rail line.

 New trains outside Hitachi's Newton Aycliffe facility; Class 385s and Class 800/3s are in the yard, with a Class 08 shunter in attendance to carry out yard movements.

-Classes
+Train types

 The following classes have been assembled at the plant: